This annual list of the best tax preparation franchises was revised and updated on March 10, 2021.

 The range of services offered by each company on this list is essentially the same.
-What sets them apart is how far they’re each willing to go around price reductions and promotions, as well as guarantees of various kinds.
-One company on this list further distinguishes itself by focusing its services to the growing Hispanic or Latino community.
+What sets them apart is how far they’re each willing to go with price reductions and promotions, as well as guarantees of various kinds.
+Franchises can also distinguish themselves by catering to particular communities or business sectors, developing a specific customer or knowledge base.

 1. H&R Block